 Top 7 Hot Startups Using AWS Cloud

 The share of AWS cloud in the cloud space is around 70%.
-Using cloud features in AWS is really beneficial for startups as they have really variable needs and AWS cloud provides a great way to have plug and play resources.
+Using cloud features in AWS is really beneficial for startups as they have really variable needs and AWS cloud provides a great way to have plug-and-play resources.

-Why Startups Use AWS Cloud?
+Why do Startups Use AWS Cloud?

-So many ways to lower costs: Plug and play resources only when required.
+- So many ways to lower costs: Plug-and-play resources only when required.

-Going mobile: AWS Cloud helps you in building your apps quickly and easily.
+- Going mobile: AWS Cloud helps you in building your apps quickly and easily.

-Innovations for speed, agility, and growth: Startups can innovate and build their architecture by using up to 722 Amazon services in its broad and deep platform.
+- Innovations for speed, agility, and growth: Startups can innovate and build their architecture by using up to 722 Amazon services in its broad and deep platform.

-Use tools and technologies you love: You can run and up your favorite development kit or software on your AWS cloud efficiently.
+- Use tools and technologies you love: You can run and up your favorite development kit or software on your AWS cloud efficiently.

-Global comes standard: You can run across its massive global infrastructure, or can expand it to Amazon’s 25 availability zone.
+- Global comes standard: You can run across its massive global infrastructure or can expand it to Amazon’s 25 availability zone.

 Hot Startups using AWS Cloud

-They found AWS cloud as feasible economically in an automated fashion.
+They found the AWS cloud as feasible economically in an automated fashion.
 Now, they are expanded across 4 AWS regions worldwide.

-They are giving solutions to encompass CRM, loyalty, e-commerce, customer analytics and O2O (online to offline) commerce.
+They are giving solutions to encompass CRM, loyalty, e-commerce, customer analytics, and O2O (online to offline) commerce.

-For example, let’s suppose you are searching a product on an e-commerce site on the web browser of your phone.
+For example, let’s suppose you are searching for a product on an e-commerce site on the web browser of your phone.
 You selected the product of your interest.
 When you want to checkout for your product, you are asked to download the app for it.

-They achieved 99.999% success rate on links with a latency of only 60 ms in the 99th percentile, using AWS Cloud.
+They achieved a 99.999% success rate on links with a latency of only 60 ms in the 99th percentile, using AWS Cloud.

 For the success of pre-launch publicity, they started with a list of almost a million people.
 They had to scale their setup from the very beginning.
 They use 18 distinct AWS services.
 To regulate access to services and data, they use AWS IAM (Identity and Access Management).

-Their main concern was with accounts and transactions, so they concentrated their overall attention towards the security measures regarding money laundering and fraud attempts.
-For this, RobinHood data science team uses Amazon RedShift.
+Their main concern was with accounts and transactions, so they concentrated their overall attention towards security measures regarding money laundering and fraud attempts.
+For this, the Robinhood data science team uses Amazon RedShift.

 Further, they are planning to expand their infrastructure to multiple zones of AWS.

-The videos samples that are stored in the database and overall database needed a flexible storage capacity that can work smoothly.
+The video samples that are stored in the database and overall database needed a flexible storage capacity that can work smoothly.
 They use Amazon S3 for video storage and Amazon CloudFront for serving content.